Thomas P. Ives House: History

-Thomas Poynton Ives (1759–1835) was a wealthy merchant, who received his training in the counting house of Nicholas Brown, Sr., married Brown's daughter Hope, and in 1796 former the partnership of Brown & Ives with Nicholas Brown, Jr., for whom Brown University is named.
+Thomas Poynton Ives (1759–1835) was a wealthy merchant, who received his training in the counting house of Nicholas Brown Sr., married Brown's daughter Hope, and in 1796 formed the partnership of Brown & Ives with Nicholas Brown Jr., for whom Brown University is named.
 Ives hired Caleb Ormsbee to build this house, which was built between 1803 and 1806.
 The house remained in the hands of the Ives family until 1910.
 At that time it was sold to Brown University, retaining a lifetime occupancy right for owners.

 The house underwent a number of relatively modest alterations.
 Gas lighting and central heat were added in 1848, and French doors were added to the library in 1910.
 The most significant ones occurred in the 1870s, when the dining room and library were redecorated in the Colonial Revival style.
 This work was removed in 1954, replaced by Federal styling more in keeping with the rest of the house.
 A period fireplace mantel from Philadelphia was installed in the dining room as part of this work.

 The house was designated a National Historic Landmark and listed on the National Register of Historic Places in 1970; it was included as a contributing property to the expansive College Hill Historic District, a National Historic Landmark District encompassing the original colonial center of Providence.